 # Okta End User MCP server

-The Okta End User MCP server enables AI assistants to help you understand and retrieve your identity, access, and authentication information in Okta through natural conversation.
+The Okta End User MCP server enables LLMs to understand and retrieve your identity, access, and authentication information in Okta through natural conversation.
 The Okta End User MCP server helps you understand your identity profile, discover which applications you have access to, and quickly launch applications with SSO links directly from your AI conversation.

 # Uses